 Class Act Federal Credit Union is a financial institution that specializes in providing quality services for our members and is committed to providing education about financial services to improve our community’s well-being.
 Each year Class Act awards one student from each Class Act Academy of Business and Finance school an academic scholarship.
-Two scholarships will be awarded in the amount of $2,500 for the upcoming 2021-2022 college school year to two Class Act Academy of Business and Finance schools.
+Two $2,500 and $100 scholarships, for the upcoming 2022-2023 college school year, will be awarded to the Class Act Academy of Business and Finance schools’ students.
 To be considered, applicants must meet the following criteria:

 - The applicant must have been a student in good standing in the Class Act Academy of Business and Finance during the 2020-2021 school year.